-4.1 Stratospheric Aerosol Optical Depth
+4 Stratospheric Aerosol Optical Depth

 Stratospheric aerosol optical depth (SAOD) was incorporated as a separate variable in all previous versions of GloSSAC and therefore, we incorporate SAOD into GloSSAC version 2.2.
-Figure 17 shows zonally averaged monthly latitude versus time of SAOD for GloSSAC version 2.0 and version 2.2.
+Figure 15 shows monthly latitude versus time of SAOD for 435 GloSSAC version 2.0 and version 2.2.
 While the data in version 2.0 and 2.2 remains the same for the period prior to 2005, there are differences between the versions for the post-2005 time period.
 It is worthwhile to note here that OSIRIS data used in version 2.2 has undergone minor changes with additional measurements included that affects the data broadly but more so in the polar latitudes.
-This may have caused differences for Therefore, we only show AOD changes post-2005 in
+This may have caused differences for 525 nm SAOD in version 2.2 of GloSSAC, particularly for the southern hemispheric polar latitudes, which is evident in Figure 15c.
+Figure 15b,e show additional data from 2018 through 440 2021 in version 2.2, suggesting increased stratospheric aerosol loading due to several volcanic eruptions and wildfire events that are listed in Table 1.
+Globally averaged SAOD shows the differences between version 2.0 and 2.2 are generally within 20 % (Figure 16).
+Additionally, we note the impact of SAGE III/ISS cloud screening on GloSSAC version 2.2, which now shows an enhancement of aerosol extinction in comparison to version 2.0 following Canadian Wildfire event (July 2017) and Ambae volcanic eruption (July 2018).
+This is clearly evident in the percent difference plots shown in Figure 15 and 16 at both 525 and 445 1020 nm channels respectively.